panasenco/panasenco.github.io/_posts/2015-04-11-quick-django-deploy.md

     scp ~/dbdump.sql root@XX.XX.XX.XX:~/
     ```

-1. *(Back to using SSH with the remote server)* Install MySQL on your server.
+1. *(Back to using SSH with the remote server)* Now go back to the window with
+the SSH connection to your server.
+Make sure the database dump file is now on your server.

     ```
+    cd ~
+    ls
+    ```

+    You should see the dbdump.sql file in the output.

+1. Install MySQL on your server.

+    ```
     apt-get install mysql-server libmysqlclient-dev
     ```

+    Create a password for your root user when you're prompted.

 1. Enter the MySQL client interactive prompt.